behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 start--> sparqlQ --> rewriting
 ```

- The SPARQL query q is rewritten with respect to the ontology.
+ The SPARQL query is rewritten with respect to the ontology.
 </template>
 <template #4>
 ```mermaid